delawaremathguy/ShoppingList/README.md

 ## Some Things I'm Working On

 * There still remains an issue with the deletion of objects (ShoppingItems and Locations) and the use of @FetchRequest.
+*It may be as simple as my misunderstanding of the whole process*.
-Running in XCode 11.5 and iOS 13.5, the current code appears stable and does not blow up with deletions; however the initial iOS 14 beta situation does not look good.
+Running in XCode 11.5 and iOS 13.5, the current code appears stable and does not blow up with deletions; however my initial try with iOS 14 beta situation did not look good.
 I am sure that the real issue concerns the exact connection between the magic of a @FetchRequest in ViewA and the deletion of one of its Core Data objects in View B (presented in a sheet above View A or pushed on the navigation stack from View A) -- especially if View B references the object as an @ObservedObject.
 Even using a context menu in View A to delete a Core Data item in View A itself can exhibit the problem.

-* I have encountered this same deletion/@FetchRequest issue in another project, and have mostly resolved the issue in that case.
+* I have encountered this same deletion/@FetchRequest issue in another project, and have resolved the issue in that case.
 So I have a better understanding of this problem from this exercise, especially now that I have learned more  about how @ObservedObject really works *as an argument* in a View. *I'll work more on the problem and get back to you real soon!*.

-* I discovered a crash with a simple, benign operation or two while running the app on my iPhone 11 with iOS 13.5.1 recently.
-The crash logs showed the app very deep inside UITableVIew code when it crashed (virtually identical logs, by the way), so I am guessing **something changed in iOS 13.5.1** that wasn't there in 13.5.
-It may also be related to use of a contextMenu, which I was using at the time.

 * I have provided two options for the ShoppingListTabView.
 One is a single (section) list of items, and the other is a multi-section list, one section for each Location.
 Which is displayed by default is set in Development.swift, but if you're playing around in the code, try each one of them.
 There's a "toggle" in the "Dev Tools" tab to see the difference in real time.